 I have a tendency to jump right into the most difficult projects instead of easing my way in by starting with something simple.
 This time I wasn’t going to make that mistake.
 With my new hobby, leather working, I’d do something incredibly easy, build up some confidence and put off stitching together an entire Game of Thrones wardrobe for my second project.
 It’d give me something to look forward to.

-I decided on making a tool roll because it was simple, useful and a fast first project.
+I decided on making a tool roll (a chisel holder) because it was simple, useful and a fast first project.

 Even though I sew (hobby #7,425) I didn’t want to get into sewing with this first project, so I made something that only involves a bit of gluing and the leather worker’s favorite tools – rivets and rivet setters.
 You can make the tool roll any size you want, with as many pouches you want, customizing it to fit your whatever it is you want to put into it.